davidson-canada/clean-code-api-boilerplate/README.md

 You need Node.js, yarn and an IDE like Webstorm installed.
 The use of Docker for development is optional but recommended.
+The project uses a mongodb database, for local development you can use a local instance on your host machine or the once used by default in the docker-compose
+You can get a free sandbox for dev, staging and prod environment (do not put a mongodb container in Google Cloud Run) at https://cloud.mongodb.com/

 ### Configure the project